 What age are students at Godalming College?

 Godalming College provides sixth form education for students aged 16-19.
-Applicants for students are over the age of 17 at the time of enrolment are considered on a case by case basis.
+Applicants from students are over the age of 17 at the time of enrolment are considered on a case by case basis.

 What is the College timetable like?

 Typically the teaching day starts at 08:45 and ends at 16:15 Monday to Friday.
 Each A level subject or equivalent has four and a half hours of teaching each week.
-You will be needed in college on all five days of the week.
+You will be needed in College on all five days of the week.
 If your first lesson begins after 08:45 you can arrive at any time before it starts.
 You are encouraged to use your free/study periods productively and there are places where you can do private study, access the computer network, get refreshments etc during the College opening times.
+See here for an example of a typical timetable.

 How do I apply?